-Impact HYD-1: Impacts associated with this alternative are expected to be similar to those described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and mitigable with implementation of Mitigation Measures HYD-1 and GEO-1 and under CEQA would be mitigated to a level that is considered less than significant (Class II).
+Impact HYD-1: Impacts associated with this alternative are expected to be similar to those described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. and mitigable with implementation of Mitigation Measures HYD-1 and GEO-1 have been provided.
+Uand under CEQA, impacts would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and mitigable with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a, HAZ-1b, HAZ-2a, and HAZ-2b and under CEQA would be mitigated to a level that is considered less than significant (Class II).
+Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse under NEPA and mitigable with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a, HAZ-1b, HAZ-2a, and HAZ-2b and under CEQA would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-3: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and mitigable with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b and under CEQA would be mitigated to a level that is considered less than significant (Class II).
+Impact HYD-3: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. and mitigable with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b have been provided. and Uunder CEQA, impacts would be mitigated to a level that is considered less than significant (Class II).

 Impact HYD-4: Under this alternative, depletion of local groundwater supplies as a result of dewatering during construction would not change.
-Therefore, impacts would not be adverse and under CEQA would be considered less than significant (Class III).
+Therefore, impacts would not be adverse under NEPA and under CEQA would be considered less than significant (Class III).

-Impacts associated with the use of local groundwater supplies for construction activities, such as dust suppression, grading, and concrete mixing, under this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but would be mitigated with implementation of Mitigation Measures HYD-3.
+Impacts associated with the use of local groundwater supplies for construction activities, such as dust suppression, grading, and concrete mixing, under this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. but would be mitigated with implementation of Mitigation Measures HYD-3 has been provided.
 For this alternative, under CEQA, impacts associated with use of the local groundwater would be significant but would be mitigated to a level that is considered less than significant (Class II).

-Under this alternative, depletion of local water supplied during O&M of the proposed ECO Substation Project would not change and would therefore not be adverse and under CEQA would be considered less than significant (Class III).
+Under this alternative, depletion of local water supplied during O&M of the proposed ECO Substation Project would not change and would therefore not be adverse under NEPA and under CEQA would be considered less than significant (Class III).

-Impact HYD-5: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and would be mitigated with implementation of Mitigation Measure HYD-4.
+Impact HYD-5: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA and would be mitigated with implementation of Mitigation Measure

+HYD-4 has been provided.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-6: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and would be mitigated with implementation of Mitigation Measures BIO-1a through BIO-1d, BIO-1f, BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS), HYD-1, and HYD-4.
+Impact HYD-6: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse. and would be mitigated with implementation of Mitigation Measures BIO-1a through BIO-1d, BIO-1f, BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS), HYD-1, and HYD-4 have been provided.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).